Brazilian football league system: National league

 In the national pyramid, there are four leagues, the Série A, Série B, the Série C and the Série D. The Série A, Série B and Série C currently consist of 20 teams each.
 Série D was contested by 40 teams, expanded to 68 in 2016.
 Série A and Série B are contested in a double-round-robin format by all clubs; Série C and Série D have regional groups.
 Each year, the four worst placed clubs in the Série A are relegated to the Série B and the four top placed clubs in the Série B are promoted to Série A. This relation of four promoted and four relegated is the same for the other levels.

 The clubs competing in the Série D are the bottom four from last season's Série C and the best placed state championship clubs from the previous season which are not competing in the Série A, B or C. Clubs that are successful in their state leagues can rise higher in the pyramid, be promoted to the Série D, and eventually to higher levels.
 Some state federations organize special competitions with the purpose of qualifying teams to the Série D.

 As a result of the rules detailed above, it is possible (and not unheard of) for a minor state championship club to rise to the Série A, and become successful in the competition.
 To achieve this, a club must qualify in the state championship and, later, qualify in Séries D, C and B. Examples of clubs that went all the way up from the least state league until Série A are: Paraná Clube (founded in 1989, played Série A in 1993), São Caetano (founded in 1989, played Série A in 2000 and finished runner-up), Brasiliense (founded in 2000, played Série A in 2005), Grêmio Barueri (founded in 1989, played Série A in 2009) and Ipatinga (founded 1998, to play Série A in 2008).
-None of them are in 2015 Série A, but Paraná and São Caetano had a relative success in Série A for a while.
+None of them are in 2024 Série A, but Paraná and São Caetano had relative success in Série A for a while.
 Brasiliense and Ipatinga, however, never played a second year in this competition, being quickly relegated to Série B. Grêmio Barueri, for its part, only lasted in the first level for two years, before being relegated.
-The latter three teams eventually participated in the Série D in 2014, failing on achieving promotion.
+The latter three teams eventually participated in the Série D in 2014, failing to achieve promotion.